Chain of Desire

-Chain of Desire is an American 1992 drama romance film directed by Temístocles López.
+Chain of Desire is a 1992 American drama romance film written and directed by Temístocles López.
 It is a modern American remake of the film La Ronde.
 The film was presented at the Turin Film Festival in November 1992 and was released in the United States on June 25, 1993.

 Plot

 A series of unrelated amorous lovers are connected by a chain of desire.
 It begins when a woman named Alma flees from a would-be lover.
 She runs into a church, where she meets a man named Jesus and they eventually make love.

 Jesus goes home to wife Isa and they make love.
 Isa leaves for an appointment with Dr. Buckley, with whom she is having an affair.
 Buckley then visits Linda, a dominatrix.
 Linda goes home to husband Hubert, a television commentator.
 Hubert has sex without her knowledge with a male teen, Keith.

 Keith is introduced to exotic dancer Diana, who then has a fling with a much older artist, Mel.
 He goes home to an angry wife, Cleo.
 And that night, all of these people end up at a nightclub where Alma is performing.
 Alma has just learned that the lover she fled has been diagnosed with AIDS.